rdsea/bigdataplatforms/tutorials/nifi/README.md

 #### Define a flow for ingesting data via AMQP

-We should test it only with CSVor JSON files of small data.
+We should test it only with CSV or JSON files of small data.
 We use the following components:

 * **ListFile**: is used to list files in a directory.
 The property **Input Directory** is where input files will be scanned for ingestion
 * **FetchFile**: used to fetch files from **ListFile**